 Tangy.
 Crunchy.
 Teeming with gut-friendly bacteria.
 Sauerkraut is one of our favorite probiotic-rich foods.
 Not into it?
-You probably haven’t tried homemade sauerkraut!
+You probably haven’t tried it homemade!

 This homemade sauerkraut recipe from our friends at Free People is as delicious as it is pretty — and she’s definitely a looker.
 Anti-inflammatory turmeric gives the kraut a gorgeous golden hue.
 An assortment of veggies make this recipe more fun than your standard, and the addition of apples is a bright and delicious surprise.